Human-Connection/Human-Connection/webapp/README.md

 ## Styleguide Migration

 We are currently in the process of migrating our styleguide components and design tokens from the [Nitro Styleguide](https://github.com/Human-Connection/Nitro-Styleguide) into the main [Human Connection repository](https://github.com/Human-Connection/Human-Connection) and refactoring our components in the process.
-During this migration our new components will live in a `view` folder to separate them from the old, yet untouched components.
+During this migration, our new components will live in a `view` folder to separate them from the old, yet untouched components.

 ### Folder Structure